sonyc-project/Sensor-Repair-Log-Findings-/README.md

 # Sensory-Repair-Log-Findings-
-A detailed report of sensor repairs, uptime, and troubleshooting.
+This is a detailed report of sensor repairs, uptime, and troubleshooting.